Who has to comply with the GDPR?

 Data security and privacy are top priorities for SalesLoft.
 To demonstrate our dedication to security and privacy, we have obtained ISO 27001 certification and a SOC 2 Type 2 report for our platform, and we are in compliance with the EU/US Privacy Shield framework.
 More information on our current security practices can be found on our Security and Compliance page.
 Our privacy team has analyzed the requirements of the GDPR and is working to enhance our policies, procedures, contracts and platform features to ensure we comply with the GDPR prior to the deadline and enable compliance for our customers.

 If your organization is a controller or processor of EU resident data, it is critical to maintain compliant security and privacy practices.
 The following steps will allow you to maintain compliance:

 - Tone at the top is key.
 Establish support at top levels for GDPR compliance efforts, and designate a data protection officer (DPO) to oversee the compliance efforts.

 - Review current security and privacy efforts and perform a privacy impact assessment (PIA) over high-risk data processing activities.
 Results of the PIA should drive the establishment of new control activities to mitigate the identified risks.

 - Ensure transparency with data subjects.
-Any time an organization collects data from European residents, explicit consent from the data subject must be obtained.
-Additionally, data should only be used for the purposes specified in agreements and privacy notices and should only be transferred to third parties disclosed in agreements.
+Data should only be used for the purposes specified in agreements and privacy notices and should only be transferred to third parties that are disclosed in agreements.

 - Keep a record of compliance activities.
 It always helps to have a detailed record of the work your organization has done to comply with the GDPR.
 Whether it’s a PIA, policy document, or consent form, etc., documentation of security and privacy practices will assist your organization in demonstrating its compliance with the GDPR.